Gambia: Nigeria On Standby To Evacuate Citizens - Nigeria Today

 Gambia: Nigeria On Standby To Evacuate Citizens

-Abike Dabiri-Erewa, senior special assistant to the president on foreign affairs and diaspora, has said that the federal government is ‘on standby’ to evacuate Nigerians in the Gambia if the need arises.

-As the crisis continues to thicken, as a result of the refusal of President Yahaya Jammeh to step down after losing the election, and supporters of Adama Barrow, the winner, pledging to swear him in on January 19 after Jammeh’s tenure elapses.

-The Nigerian President Muhammadu Buhari is presently meeting with leaders of the Economic Community of West African States (ECOWAS) over the situation in the Gambia.
+Jamiu Yisa The Senior Special Assistant to President Muhammadu Buhari on foreign affairs and diaspora, Abike Dabiri-Erewa, has said that the federal government of Nigeria is on standby to evacuate its citizens in The Gambia if the need arises.
+It was reliably gathered that crisis is brewing in The Gambia over the refusal of President Yahaya Jammeh to step down after losing the election, with supporters of Adama Barrow, the winner, vowing to swear him in on January 19 when Jammeh’s tenure will elapse.
+Nigeria president, Buhari is currently meeting with leaders of the Economic Community of West African States (ECOWAS) over the situation in Gambia.

-In another development, Dabiri responded to a Twitter user’s question yesterday, where she stated that Nigeria was prepared to relocate its citizens should the need arise.

 Follow us on twitter @NigeriaTodayNG